cloudera/hue/docs/user-guide/user-guide.md

 You can now find your Hue documents, HDFS and S3 files and more in the left assist panel, right-clicking items will show a list of actions, you can also drag-and-drop a file to get the path in your editor and more.

 ### Right assist
+This assistant content depends on the context of the application selected and will display the current tables or available UDFs.

 ### Sample popup

 This popup offers a quick way to see sample of the data and other statistics on databases, tables, and columns.
 You can open the popup from the SQL Assist or with a right-click on any SQL object (table, column, function…).
 In this release, it also opens faster and caches the data.